Kylan11/gv-adapter-mongodb/README.md

  ```js
     aggregateDailyStats(@{{JSON_INPUT}});
  ```
- **Use caution when executing properties or any variable code, as it can potentially be target of code injection attacks**;
+ **This feature only works in MongoDB 3.x or earlier versions (Evaluation of js scripts has been removed in version 4.0 and above).
+Use caution when executing properties or any variable code, as it can potentially be target of code injection attacks.**;
 - **Query**: a string representation of a JSON, which must comply to the MongoDB syntax.
 To clarify, let's assume that our previously defined collection contains a list of Employees.
 We want to find a specific employee named "Mark" who's 25 years old.
 Our JSON string will look like this:
     ```json
     {